knxd/knxd/README.md

 For a (german only) history and discussion why knxd emerged please also see: [eibd(war bcusdk) Fork -> knxd](http://knx-user-forum.de/forum/öffentlicher-bereich/knx-eib-forum/39972-eibd-war-bcusdk-fork-knxd)

+# Unstable development version!

+This version is unstable.
+Development happens here.

+Please switch to the v0.12 branch for productive use.

+    git checkout v0.12

 ## New Features since 0.12

 ### see https://github.com/knxd/knxd/blob/v0.12/README.md for earlier changes